davorg/dmp/chapters/chapter03.md

 	  # Your -e code goes here
 	}

-This can be used, for example, to write a simple grep-like script such
+This can be used, for example, to write a simple `grep`-like script such
 as:

 	perl -ne 'print if /search text/' file.txt\